SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-team-rocket-1/Plan.md

 - check! ✅

 - Add error to the initial state

   - First, get rid of the error useState ✅
-  - Add another case , 'CHANGE_ERROR' as a string ✅
+  - Add another reducer action , 'CHANGE_ERROR' as a string ✅
-      -
+  - Set the error status in the various reducer actions ✅

 # Reducer extended tasks

+- Create a new state property named status
+- Add reducer actions possible reducer action values for this would be
+  - EDITING
+  - FORM_SUBMITTING
+  - FORM_SUCCESS
+  - ERROR